zxf4399/react-antd-admin/src/pages/awesome/npm/index.md

 [cz-cli](https://github.com/commitizen/cz-cli) - The commitizen command line utility.

+[npkill](https://github.com/voidcosmos/npkill) - List any node_modules directories in your system, as well as the space they take up.
+You can then select which ones you want to erase to free up space.

 [sort-package-json](https://github.com/keithamus/sort-package-json) - Sort an Object or package.json based on the well-known package.json keys